NE 43rd and NE Irving Green Street and Sewer Project

 Active

-Environmental Services is designing a project in the Laurelhurst and North Tabor neighborhoods to repair sewer pipes and construct green street planters to manage stormwater runoff from streets and roofs.
+Environmental Services has nearly completed construction of a project in the Laurelhurst and North Tabor neighborhoods to build green street planters to manage stormwater runoff from streets and roofs.
 This project will relieve basement sewer backup risk and reduce street flooding in the area.

 On this Page